 Yes, YOU could be a major part of the window condensation issue.
 Humans are made up of 60% water and exhale approximately a cup of water into the air each day.
 While a cup seems like a minor amount, a family of four exhales a gallon of water every four days.
 It’s easy to see how this adds up quickly.
 However, short of holding our breath, there’s not much we can do about the amount of water we give off.

 2. Number of Showers

 Laundry is another source of moisture in the air of your home.
-If you wash clothes in hot temperatures, steam and hot water will escape into the air.
-If your washer drains openly into a sink or drain in the floor, even more water is getting into the surrounding atmosphere.
+If you wash clothes in hot temperatures, steam, and hot water will escape into the air.
+If your washer drains openly into a sink or drains in the floor, even more water is getting into the surrounding atmosphere.
 This is why laundry rooms and basements often feel damp.
-Washing your clothing on a lower temperature will eliminate a little of the moisture.
+Washing your clothing at a lower temperature will eliminate a little of the moisture.
 Avoid air-drying your clothes indoors, which adds to the moisture too.

 4. Kitchen Activity

 Cooking, running the dishwasher, and the sink all contribute to window condensation.
-A boiling pot of water on the stove, a slow cooker, or a rice cooker give off steam, causing moisture buildup on your windows.
-Running your kitchen fan whenever you’re using the stove or a water-related appliance helps to keeps the air dry.
+A boiling pot of water on the stove, a slow cooker, or a rice cooker gives off steam, causing moisture buildup on your windows.
+Running your kitchen fan whenever you’re using the stove or a water-related appliance helps to keep the air dry.
 Check all plumbing leaks and take care of them right away.